We have one Ruby Male available in early October-call now if you are interested. He will find a fabulous home quickly.

 Given that artificially restricting bitches, which haven’t been desexed, from breeding is bad for their health, it is not surprising that many breeding dogs bred have reproductive problems.
 If they are show dogs they often don’t start breeding until they are three years old, and have finished their show career, and then kennel club rules and even government regulations require that the bitch is only bred on every second season.
 Frequently older bitches need veterinary intervention to reproduce, and good bitches may end up being bred well beyond 6 years of age when their fertility is beginning to decline.

 No responsible breeder who cares about their dogs would breed their bitches until they are exhausted, and rules certainly need to be in place to ensure that irresponsible breeders don’t exploit their dogs, however the current regulations in place in some states do not take into account the biology of the bitch.
 Breeding should be regulated by limiting the number of litters a bitch can breed or the age at which they should be desexed and retired.
-Breeding dogs regularly while they are young,followed by desexing and rehoming them early is in the best interest of the bitch and a good pet breeder can use this knowledge to work with the natural biology of their animals.
+Breeding dogs regularly while they are young, followed by desexing and rehoming them early is in the best interest of the bitch and a good pet breeder can use this knowledge to work with the natural biology of their animals.
 Breeders must be aware of and comply with any government regulations regarding dog breeding in their state and unfortunately in Victoria, NSW and QLD current regulations do not permit this approach to dog breeding.

-Its Important to get your puppy in for well care once they are home with you.
+It's important to get your puppy in for well care once they are home with you.
 Pups are not fully immunized for several months and so do not have full protection from parasites and other concerns.
 We suggest that you go right away to ensure all is well.

 Local folks may want to have continuity of care for their puppy and may seek out Integrity Vet in Simpsonville where one of our vets, Dr. Dan Moore will be happy to continue care for your Thunder Puppy!